Release Date: 10/30/2012

 Like all the other portable AC games Desmond Miles doesn’t make an appearance in this game.
 You just start out as Aveline in New Orleans before the American Revolution starts.
 New Orleans is occupied by the French and the Spanish are busy selling slaves from Africa, and trying to take control of New Orleans.
 Aveline, being a slave herself, is now freed by her stepmother, but joins the Assassin Brotherhood by a leader who lives in the Bayou to free these slaves.
 This sounds very interesting, and it is, but it lacks the expansiveness of AC3.
 The story is very short, and it doesn’t allow enough time to tell a rich story.
 The side characters are forgettable, and Aveline barely gets enough time to really show her personality.
 I was highly disappointed with this, but the disappointments don’t end there.

 The game is mostly like AC3 such as combat, animations, the control scheme, and whatnot.
 There are some Vita-specific features, but they fall flat.
 You pickpocket by zooming in on the character and running your finger down the rear touchpad, this makes it very cumbersome.
-You can open letters by pinching the top of the screen and sliding, but it doesn’t work like it should.
+You can open letters by pinching the top of the screen and sliding it, but it doesn’t work as it should.
 There’s even a weird puzzle thing that uses the Vita’s camera by holding it up to the light at a certain angle and turning a dial on the touchscreen.
 This also doesn’t work like it should and is confusing.

 Combat is the same as AC3 and thankfully that hasn’t been broken.
 The combat system is very fluid and just feels so good.
 However, your assassin recruit abilities are now gone.
 You have to use them in the world by interacting with an NPC and starting that ability.
 I really didn’t like this.
 Aveline has a couple new weapons like the sugar cane machete and whip she can use to swing around some ledges.
 She has a pistol, as well as a blowpipe and parasol gun!
 The weapons are really neat and work well within the setting.
 Aveline also can use three different personas which are an assassin, Lady, and slave.
 The lady can’t climb around anywhere, but it is good for bribing certain soldiers to get into areas you need and blending in with certain crowds.
 The slave persona can blend in with slave workers, but the assassin has all weapons available, but always has minimum notoriety of level 1.
 The problem is that these personas are only useful during the main missions, but each one has a certain collectible only that persona can get.
 Other than that, these personas feel useless.
 A great idea, but not fully fleshed out.